-This year we wished to examine if there were any signs of "normalization" as workforces became accustomed to pandemic-related restrictions and WFH environments.
+This year we wished to examine if there were any signs of "normalization" as workforces and wider communities became accustomed to pandemic-related restrictions and WFH environments.

-We first examined the data for 2021 in comparison to 2020, but quickly realized we need to get a bigger picture.
-We needed to benchmark the reporting trends of the COVID-19 years against the pre-COVID-19 trends in 2018 and 2019.
+We first examined the data for 2021 in comparison to 2020, but quickly realized we needed to get a bigger picture.
+We had to benchmark the reporting trends of the COVID-19 years against the pre-COVID-19 trends in 2018 and 2019.